Mehboobiqbal-dev/conspiracyhub/README.md

-# ConspiracyHub - Conspiracy & Opinion Platform
+# Elch - Conspiracy & Opinion Platform

 A Reddit/Quora-style platform focused on conspiracy theories and opinions, powered by AI-generated content and user submissions.